Beginning Farmers Resources - pdf

 Krista Mitchell, Nutrient Management Advisor for Howard County, works with Maryland producers to develop nutrient management plans that balance nutrient application rates with crop nutrient requirements, by incorporating soil and manure analyses, estimates of residual nitrogen, and realistic yield goals to generate field-by-field crop nutrient recommendations.
 The ultimate goal of nutrient management plans is to protect the health of the Chesapeake Bay by reducing excessive nutrient applications from entering Maryland's waterways.

-The Water Quality Improvement Act of 1998 requires all Maryland producers who make or exceed $2,500 gross annual income or who have 8 or more animal units (1 animal unit = 1,000 pounds live weight) to obtain and implement a nutrient management plan.
+Nutrient Management Plans are required for Maryland producers who make or exceed $2,500 gross annual income or who have 8 or more animal units (1 animal unit = 1,000 pounds live weight) to obtain and implement a nutrient management plan.
 The Maryland Department of Agriculture is responsible for enforcing the regulations set forth by the WQIA.

 The University of Maryland Extension's Agricultural Nutrient Management program, provides no-cost nutrient management plans, minus the cost of analyses, to Maryland farmers.
 Nutrient Management Advisors are located at every UME county office throughout Maryland and also provide assistance with Fall Soil Nitrate Tests (FSNT) pre-sidedress nitrate tests (PSNT) for grain corn, yield checks, and equipment calibration.
 For more information on the Nutrient Management Program, please contact Krista Mitchell, Nutrient Management Advisor.